tom4sg/nyu-corner-datathon-2025/README.md

 ## Development

-### Notebooks
+### Notebook
-The notebooks directory contains the research and development process:
+The `notebooks/rag_system.ipynb` contains the complete research and development process:
-1. `01_data_preparation.ipynb`: Data cleaning and preprocessing
+- Data preparation and cleaning
-2. `02_model_training.ipynb`: Model training and evaluation
-3. `03_hybrid_search.ipynb`: Hybrid search implementation
+- Implementation of three search types:
+  * Dense embeddings using Sentence-Transformers
+  * Sparse embeddings using SPLADE
+  * Image embeddings using CLIP
+- Search combination and weight optimization
+- Performance evaluation and testing

 ### Adding New Features
 1. Develop and test in notebooks